susannebaur/deployment-length-srm/README.md

-# Baur et al SRM commitment
+# Baur et al Deployment Length of SRM

 ## Installation

 ### Required packages

-The simplest way to get setup is using conda or mamba.
-Once you have conda or mamba installed, you can simply run the following steps.
+Install conda or mamaba then run the following steps.

 ```sh
 # create a new conda environment